 Fort Worth Manslaughter Defense Attorney

-A defendant in Fort Worth, Texas may face manslaughter charges if he or she is accused of recklessly causing the death of another person.
+A defendant in Fort Worth, Texas, may face manslaughter charges if he or she is accused of recklessly causing the death of another person.
+If this is the case, he or she needs the help of a Fort Worth manslaughter attorney.
 As opposed to murder, which involves intent and may involve malice aforethought or premeditation, manslaughter may involve an accidental death.
 An example may be a driver who is racing through the streets and causes the death of a pedestrian.

 Have you been accused of manslaughter?
 Take this opportunity to talk to an experienced attorney who can help you challenge these charges.
 Our skilled attorney at The Alband Law Firm can offer you unique experience as a former prosecutor in order to present a stronger and more effective case on your behalf.